 Spinal discs are like soft, compressible shock absorbers between the bones of your spine.
-Degenerative disc disease is not actually a disease; it’s a term used to describe a level of wear and tear on spinal discs as they age, and it can cause pain and also affect nerve function.
-Degenerative disc disease can occur throughout your spine but mostly occurs in the discs in the lower (lumbar) back and neck (cervical) region
+Degenerative disc disease (DDD) is not actually a disease; it’s a term used to describe a level of wear and tear on spinal discs as they age, and it can cause pain and affect nerve function.
+DDD can occur throughout your spine but mostly occurs in the discs in the lower (lumbar) back and neck (cervical) region.

 As we age, spinal discs can break down and sometimes result in degenerative disc disease.
 Several factors contribute to this, including:

-- Tears or cracks in the outer layer of the disc: tiny cracks or tears in the outer layer of the disc can cause the disc to bulge, break open or break into fragments.
+- Tears or cracks in the disc’s outer layer: Tiny cracks or tears in the outer layer of the disc can cause the disc to bulge, break open or break into fragments.

-- Injuries: injuries to this disc from a fall or a car accident or certain sport activities can cause swelling, soreness and instability.
+- Injuries: Injuries to this disc from a fall or a car accident, or certain sports activities can cause swelling, soreness, and instability.

 - Imaging tests such as a CT scan to gather information about the bones in your neck and lower back, an MRI to gain insight into the state of your bones and soft tissues, and a myelogram to make areas of your spine more visible with an injectable dye.